wicketstuff/core/wicketstuff-jquery-ui-parent/UPGRADE.md

    ./wicket-kendo-ui-upgrade.sh
    ```

-   It downloads and builds the core, fetches the theme packages, prepends the
+   It downloads and builds the core, fetches the theme packages, and copies
-   Apache license header to every JS/CSS file, shifts the source maps to match,
-   and copies everything into the resource trees.
-Its work happens under
+   everything into the resource trees.
+The 2026.x kendo-ui-core build (Rolldown)
+   applies the Apache license banner itself and emits source maps aligned to it,
+   so the core/cultures/messages JS are copied verbatim; only the theme CSS
+   (which ships without a banner) gets the header prepended by the script.
+Its
-   `target/` (removed by `mvn clean`).
+   work happens under `target/` (removed by `mvn clean`).

 3. **Post-upgrade checks** (the script also prints these):
    - New cultures/messages — create the corresponding enums if needed.